Shreya Ghoshal: 2022–present: Further critical recognition

-Concerts and other activities
+Concerts, world tours and other activities

 Ghoshal performs in musical concerts around the world.
 In 2013, she went to Australia and New Zealand and gave performances at the Brisbane Convention Center, Dallas Brooks Center in Melbourne, the Sydney Opera House and Vodafone Events Centre in Auckland.
 In the same year, she performed at the Sharjah Cricket Association Stadium in United Arab Emirates.
 The same year, she paid her respects to the casualties of an excessive rainfall in Mauritius with a concert at the Swami Vivekananda International Convention Centre in Pailles.
 Along with Hrishikesh Ranade, she also made a stage performance during the 18th annual day celebration of Airports Authority of India.
 She made London tours, where she performed twice in the Royal Albert Hall in 2013 and 2014.
-On the first tour in 2013, she also celebrate 100 years of Bollywood by performing many of the old Bollywood hits songs.
+On the first tour in 2013, she also celebrated 100 years of Bollywood by performing many of the old Bollywood hits songs.